Vampirella: Dynamite Entertainment

 On March 17, 2010, Dynamite Entertainment acquired the rights to Vampirella from Harris Comics.
 The publisher started a new ongoing series with Vampirella #1, in November 2010.
 A new monthly series, Vampirella and the Scarlet Legion, was released in May 2011 following the main title.
 The series lasted 38 issues before concluding in January 2014.

 The title was rebooted in June 2014 with Vampirella vol. 2, #1 by author Nancy Collins.
-The 2014 series continued with Volume 3 in March 2016, which was noted for giving Vampirella a new costume.
+A third volume debuted in March 2016, which was noted for giving Vampirella a new costume.

-A second reboot and fourth relaunch overall, Vampirella vol. 4, began in 2017.
-The series was first written by Paul Cornell, and later by Jeremy Whitley.
+A fourth monthly series, Vampirella vol. 4, debuted in 2017.
+The series was initially written by Paul Cornell, and later by Jeremy Whitley.

-A fifth relaunch, written by Christopher Priest and Ergun Gündüz, began publication in July 2019 and commemorated the character's 50th anniversary.
-The run lasted 25 issues long and ended with Vampirella's marriage to Dracula. sixth relaunch happened on February 2024 and ended on March 2025.

-In 2019, Dynamite also revived the series Vengeance of Vampirella, which had been the name of a Harris-era comic, and hired the original writer of that series, Thomas Sniegoski, to write a continuation of the original series for her 50th anniversary.
+A fifth monthly series, written by Christopher Priest and Ergun Gündüz, began publication in July 2019 in celebration of the character's 50th anniversary.
+The run lasted 25 issues long and ended with Vampirella's marriage to Dracula.
+That same year, Dynamite debuted Vengeance of Vampirella, which had been the name of a Harris-era comic, and hired the original writer of that series, Thomas Sniegoski, to write a continuation of the original series for the character's 50th anniversary.